Jörg Leichtfried: Member of the European Parliament, 2004–2015

 Leichtfried was first elected a Member of the European Parliament (MEP) with the SPÖ, part of the Socialist Group, in the 2004 European elections.
 During his time in parliament, he served on the European Parliament's Committee on Transport and Tourism.
 In this capacity, he was the Parliament's rapporteur on the European Aviation Safety Agency (2007) and on the cross-border admission of heavy haulers (2014), among other dossiers.

 In addition, Leichtfried was a substitute for the Committee on International Trade, a member of the Delegation for relations with the countries of the Andean Community and a substitute for the Delegation for relations with the countries of Central America.
 He was also a member of the European Parliament Intergroup on the Welfare and Conservation of Animals and of the European Parliament Intergroup on the Digital Agenda.

 Federal Minister of Transport, 2016–2017

 In May 2016, incoming Chancellor Christian Kern appointed Leichtfried as Federal Minister for Transport, Innovation and Technology.

 Under his leadership, Austria announced plans in March 2017 to file a legal challenge at the European Court of Justice against plans by Germany to introduce a road toll for foreign-registered cars using German highways.

+State Secretary at the Federal Ministry of the Interior, 2025–

+On 3 March 2025 Leichtfried was appointed as State Secretary at the Ministry of the Interior.
+The Federal Minister of the Interior, Gerhard Karner, assigned him responsibility for the Directorate State Protection and Intelligence Service (DSN).